 How much is the Gap?
 (Medicare-eligible patients only)

 It is hard for us to determine your exact final out-of-pocket expense or ‘gap’ because it depends on your Medicare Safety Net threshold level.

 Our current billing policy caps standard gap (the amount not covered by standard Medicare rebates).
 This standard gap is determined by the nature of your baby's delivery.
-Urgent unplanned attendances involve the most cost and the highest capped gap.
+Urgent unplanned or out of hours attendances involve the most cost and the highest capped gap.
 Our billing policy is set to ensure families are able to access all applicable rebates.
-This standard gap is often reduced by additional Medicare Safety Net rebates.
-Most families find that they are eligibille for these Safety Net rebates Safety Net threshold reduces their capped standard gap, indicated on the invoice, to a much smaller amount.
+This standard gap is very often reduced by additional Medicare Safety Net rebates.
+If your family is eligible for these Safety Net rebates, your gap s likely to be much less than the capped standard gap, indicated on the invoice.